lynkfox/WarframeTilesets/README.md

 * Allow users to upload images, and have the meta data pulled from and processed
 * Upload files into temp directories that will be destroyed at the end of the process.
 * Figure out the best way to prevent sql lockups from many users using the page at once.
 (Concurancy Checks!!!)
+		*(this should actually not be that much of an issue, because most users will only be able to insert, not update - but still)*
 * make it look much damn better

 * tie in the Tileset images I'm creating above.
 Show the map image for each tile during the 'check' process of parsing out the data.